 Our artists have passion and overwhelming talent for every project, regardless of tone, scale, or budget.

 A Chicago native, Ian Vertovec studied still photography at Southern Illinois University before transitioning to film editing, cinematography, and digital compositing.
 His work at SIU won him four Regional Emmys®.
-Some of Ian’s recent credits include features such as Brad’s Status, The Glass Castle and Anomalisa, episodic projects such as GLOW, Manhunt: Unabomber and Baskets, and short form projects such as the “Suit & Tie” music video and commercials for Friskies, Gap, and Calvin Klein.
-Ian collaborated with Director David Fincher and DP Jeff Cronenweth on The Social Network and The Girl with the Dragon Tattoo, which were both recognized with consecutive ASC and Oscar® nominations for Best Cinematography.
+Ian’s impressive list of credits includes features such as A Million Little Pieces, Blindspotting, Uncle Drew, and Anomalisa, episodic projects such as GLOW, Everything Sucks, and Manhunt: Unabomber, and short form projects such as the “Suit & Tie” music video and commercials for Friskies, Gap, and Calvin Klein.
+Ian collaborated with Director David Fincher and Cinematographer Jeff Cronenweth, ASC on The Social Network and The Girl with the Dragon Tattoo, which were both recognized with consecutive ASC and Oscar® nominations for Best Cinematography.
 At Light Iron, which he co-founded, Ian currently serves as Supervising Colorist.
 Ian’s IMDb Page